hritikpal48/qededu-frontend/README.md

-# Qed Edu
+# Unlisted Edge

-Qed Edu is a web-based portal designed to serve as a marketplace for unlisted company shares — those not listed on traditional stock exchanges.
+Unlisted Edgeis a web-based portal designed to serve as a marketplace for unlisted company shares — those not listed on traditional stock exchanges.
 The platform enables users to:

 - View and analyze detailed information on unlisted companies.
 - Access real-time market data and share details.